-Hayden Cotter was awarded a Tier 2 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.
+Hayden Cotter is an open water swimmer and surf lifesaver who was awarded a Tier 2 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.

 “To be a successful Sport Australia Hall of Fame Scholarship Holder is something that means so much to me.
 I have seen the high calibre of successful athletes before me and have seen what they have gone on to do in sport and life.
 Now to have SAHOF behind me, I know I will receive the help and mentoring to take the next step in my career.” – Hayden Cotter on being selected as a 2022 Tier 2 Scholarship Holder.

 “What you put in, is what you get out.”

 - 2018: Pier to Pub – Champion